What exactly is Multi-touch Attribution?

 Here, you identify any initiatives that you want to track.
-If it’s something like digital advertisements, or anything in the app that you are trying to attach to leads, then you can configure tags to help you do this.
+If it’s something like digital advertisements or anything in the app that you are trying to attach to leads, you can configure tags to help you do this.
 The first thing you would do is create the campaign and then add names and tags to it.

 Define the Membership Rules

 Up until now, campaigns in our marketing automation have been using what is called Primary Attribution.
-This basically means that every single lead in the system has a primary campaign attribution, and it could be something like the first touch or the last touch.
+This means that every single lead in the system has a primary campaign attribution, and it could be something like the first touch or the last touch.

 You then take any of the conversion values like the revenue from an opportunity or the leads created, and you apply it to the primary campaign.
-This is an important thing to do because it helps you understand what is going on, such as where your leads are coming from and how they are interacting with any kind of continuing marketing initiatives.
+This is an important thing to do because it helps you understand what is going on, such as where your leads are coming from and how they are interacting with any continuing marketing initiatives.

-The reason we are moving from Primary Attribution to Multi-touch Attribution is because we want to get more robust with attribution.
+The reason we are moving from Primary Attribution to Multi-touch Attribution is that we want to get more robust with attribution.
 It will not just be about a single campaign touch or interaction of a lead with your company or brand, but it will allow you to see and attribute value to anything that is going on.
 This could run from small marketing initiatives to groups of campaigns that might require multiple touches.